 Tips for hosting apartment parties

-1. Check your by-laws
+1. Check your by-laws or building rules

 2. Keep the neighbours happy

 Nobody wants a disgruntled neighbour to spoil the fun and ask you to “keep it down” midway through your favourite song.
 By informing your fellow building compatriots of the party, they will be aware of any potential disruption or extra noise.
 Extending an invite may also be a good opportunity to get to know your neighbours.
-If there is a dedicated entertaining area in your building or complex it may be worth taking advantage of these facilities, moving the noise and possible disruption away from the heavily residential part of your building.
+If there is a dedicated entertaining area in your building or complex, it may be worth taking advantage of these facilities and moving the noise and possible disruption away from the heavily residential part of your building.

-3. Make the most of your [safe] space
+3. Make the most of your safe space

 Create the illusion of space by using all possible rooms and balconies in your apartment or by rearranging the furniture.
-In doing so, your party will be less cramped thus reducing the risk of breakages.
+In doing so, your party will be less cramped, thus reducing the risk of breakages.
 However, you will need to consider the risks associated with each area in use, especially if there are children present.
 Ensuring that child locks are attached to windows and emergency exit paths are accessible, are pivotal to keeping your guests safe and preventing accidents.

 4. Follow the campfire rule